manuwhat/similar-text/README.md

 ```

 This is an example of how to use the stats to check a special case.Here we will use them to check about anagrams
-(note that this has already been implemented in the library check the file similar_text.php to know more about all available implementation)
+(note that this has already been implemented in the library check the file similar_text.php to know more about all available implementations)

 ```php
 function areAnagrams($a, $b)